gardener-attic/component-cli/docs/reference/components-cli_image-vector_generate-overwrite.md

-## components-cli image-vector get
+## components-cli image-vector generate-overwrite

 Get parses a component descriptor and returns the defined image vector

 ### Synopsis

-get parses images defined in a component descriptor and returns them a image vector.
+generate-overwrite parses images defined in a component descriptor and returns them as image vector.

 Images can be defined in a component descriptor in 3 different ways:
 1. as 'ociImage' resource: The image is defined a default resource of type 'ociImage' with a access of type 'ociRegistry'.